LearnClash vs Trivia Crack: Best Quiz Duel App [2026]

 | Outcome | Skill-based (diverse knowledge wins) | Luck-dependent (wheel determines category) |

-When we tested different duel formats during development, we found that the 6-topic structure hit the sweet spot: diverse enough to prevent one-trick specialists from dominating, but focused enough per round (3 questions per topic) to genuinely test knowledge.
-LearnClash also supports topic-locked duels where all 18 questions focus on a single topic, perfect for deep-dive challenges with friends.
+When we tested duel formats during development, the 6-topic structure hit the sweet spot.
+It’s broad enough that one-trick players can’t dominate.
+It’s focused enough per round (3 questions per topic) to really test what you know.
+LearnClash also supports topic-locked duels where all 18 questions cover a single topic.
+Perfect for deep-dive challenges with friends.

-Trivia Crack uses a wheel-spin mechanic that randomly selects which of the six categories you’ll answer.
-This adds a gambling element: a history expert might land on Sports three times in a row.
-Games stretch over hours or days, and the random category selection means the outcome often depends on luck rather than knowledge.
+Trivia Crack uses a wheel-spin mechanic.
+The spin picks which of the six categories you answer next.
+That adds a gambling layer.
+A history expert might land on Sports three times in a row.
+Games stretch over hours or days.
+The wheel means the outcome often hinges on luck, not skill.

 Winner: LearnClash.
 18 questions across 6 varied topics creates a fairer, more competitive experience than random wheel spins.